AnterCreeper/linux-on-elitepad1000g2/README.md

 7. The power comsumption of usb device is very high compared to linux and the usb hub chip on the keyboard(productive kit) is very hot.
 I didn't figure out the reason.
 Also I can tell you that linux is much lagger than windows.

-8. The psr and dpst are not supported by i915. some information here: https://blog.mynoee.com/archives/180/
+8. The psr and dpst are not supported by i915.
+PSR is required for Opportunistic S0ix which can save a lot of energy.

+some information here: https://blog.mynoee.com/archives/180/